Shōchū - all about the Japanese distilled liquor | SUSHIYA sansaro

 Sake and Shōchū - two drinks that are similar, but have a different character.

-The flavorful Japanese "rice wine" sake is actually brewed like a beer, in a special process of multiple fermentation.
-Probably the biggest difference between the production of sake and Shōchū is that Shōchū is distilled in addition to fermentation with Kōji.
-Also, the use of different raw materials is noticeable both in terms of quality and taste.
-In addition, different Kōji molds are sometimes used in the production of sake than in Shōchū.
-In the end, this also results in a difference in taste and aroma, as sake tends to be fruity and full-bodied, while Shōchū can be described as rather dry and earthy.
+The richly flavored Japanese "rice wine" sake is actually brewed like a beer, in a special process of multiple fermentation.
+Probably the biggest difference between the production of sake and shōchū is that shōchū, in addition to being fermented with Kōji is still distilled.
+The use of different raw materials is also noticeable in terms of both quality and taste.
+In addition, different Kōji molds are sometimes used in the production of sake than in shōchū.
+This ultimately results in a difference in taste and aroma, as sake tends to be fruity and full-bodied, while shōchū can be described as dry and earthy.

 Shōchū is also considered less traditional in contrast to sake, which is already clear from the fact that Shōchū translates loosely as "brandy," so it is seen more as a simple spirit.